Hap-Map/HapMap/reports/week7-report.md

 - Simona:
 - Lauren: Work on resolving issue of iterating through navigation steps.
 This needs some planning as far as implementation and use cases go as it involves multiple parts of our program working together simultaneously.
 Once that's fixed it would be great to start adding some more tests for testing the API endpoints and the iterator so we can ensure expected behavior.
 - Aditya:
+    - Working on the use case when the user denies location permission even after app settings is launched.
+    - Adding the vibration API.
+    - Adding the haptic touch API.
 - Jesse: